 Unless you will be working for the fair, you will not be able to park your RV on the fairgrounds.
 This is unfortunate considering RVing is the best way to visit any fair.
 That said, there are options for camping outside of the fairgrounds that can work just as well:

 For those who love the KOA chain of campgrounds, the Nashville KOA will be the perfect spot.
-This campground has slightly more reasonable rates, plenty of amenities, and is only 19 minutes from the fairgrounds.
+This campground has slightly more reasonable rates and plenty of amenities.

 Another local campground, Two Rivers Campground is also a good choice.
 This is a good, solid option with full hookups and included Wi-Fi.
 The rates are right around $60 a night and the campground provides a Good Sam discount.
 Best of all, you’ll only have to drive about 19 minutes to get to the fair.

 Last but certainly not least is Anderson Road Campground.
-This campground is a little more rustic than the options mentioned above, and at 25 minutes from the fair, is a bit further out.
+This campground is a little more rustic than the options mentioned above.
 That said, it is much more budget-friendly, charging guests only $26 a night for an electric site.

 Of course, if you decide to make your fair visit a camping trip, you’re going to need an RV.
 Don’t own an RV?
 Why not rent one from RVshare?
 With a number of options to choose from, you’re sure to find something that suits your needs and makes your Tennessee State Fair visit the trip of a lifetime.